Skip to content

 §718.111(11)

 Lapsed insurance.
 Expired certifications.
-Nobody emails to say it happened.
+Nobody emails to say it happened — until there's a claim and the coverage isn't there.

 Expiration Calendar in month view — milestone inspection, structural-integrity reserve study, and elevator certification all due the same Saturday, prev/next month navigation visible.